 communicate visually, right in your inbox.

-We’ve put together an extensive collection of beautiful presentation background templates which you can edit and download.
-Most of these are available inside the Visme editor, while others are sourced from sites like Freepik.
+We’ve put together an extensive collection of beautiful presentation background templates that you can edit and download.
+Most of these are available inside the Visme editor.

 There are lots of photographable objects and sections of architecture that can resemble patterns.
 For example, concrete slabs with holes, corrugated iron, or paneling.
 Add a strong color overlay with a little transparency and you’ve got a versatile presentation background.

 Bright and strong color backgrounds look better with a contrasting object placed on them.
 Try and use an image with an object that makes sense with the content.
 The object will be very prominent so try covering it up on some slides to cut through the repetition.